wlame/njgit/docs/BACKENDS.md

 1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
 2. Click "Generate new token (classic)"
-3. Give it a descriptive name (e.g., "ndiff")
+3. Give it a descriptive name (e.g., "njgit")
 4. Select scopes:
    - `repo` (Full control of private repositories)
    - Or `public_repo` (for public repositories only)